 Yes.
 It is assumed that those taking A Level German will be willing to spend a useful period of time in a country where the language is spoken.
-Typically this takes place during the Lower Sixth and all pupils will be strongly encouraged to participate in the exciting new exchange programme involving a week in Bavaria in October half term and a return visit from the German pupils in March.
+Typically this takes place during the Lower Sixth and all pupils will be strongly encouraged to participate in the exciting new exchange programme involving a week in Bavaria in July and a return visit from the German pupils in March.

-A minimum of a 6 at History GCSE is required and we would expect a similar result in English Language or Literature.
+A minimum of a grade 6 at History GCSE is required and we would expect a similar result in English Language or Literature.

 History is for you if you are interested in people, what they did and, more importantly, why.
 It is for you if you if you have an enquiring and analytical mind.
 History teaches you not only to solve problems, but to work out what the problems might be.
 Finally, History is for you if you want to equip yourself with skills that are highly valued at university and in the workplace.
-History is one of the Russell Group's 'facilitating' subjects, meaning it is highly respected and useful for a wide number of degrees, from History and English to Accountancy and Law.
+History is highly respected and useful for a wide number of degrees, from History and English to Accountancy and Law.
 As such, it is an excellent stepping stone for those interested in becoming bankers, journalists, teachers, lawyers, civil servants and politicians.